 I’m looking forward to sharing my opinions about the books I read.

 Then, there is the youngest member of our family, Dominic, whose signature is seen below.
 Dominic is our

-five six year old, sweet little boy, who is currently in Kindergarten Grade 1 at a French Immersion school as well.
+five six seven eight year old, sweet little boy, who is currently in Kindergarten Grade 1 2 3 4 at a French Immersion school as well.
 He learned to read on his own at almost exactly the same age as his sister (just before he turned 4).
-He also is a devourer of books and I’m sure he’ll give his two cents on some of these reviews.
+He also is a devourer of books (at 8 years old, he’s currently reading the 6th Harry Potter book) and he loves giving his two cents on reviews too.